-Public Sector Downsizing: IFIs often force indebted countries to lay off and cap salaries of public sector employees in order to service debts.
+☑ Public Sector Downsizing: IFIs often force indebted countries to lay off and cap salaries of public sector employees in order to service debts.
 Because men are still considered 'primary breadwinners' throughout the world, women as 'secondary breadwinners' are often the first fired and last rehired.
 This disproportionate firing of female employees deepens gender inequality and increases the feminization of poverty (Gender Action, 2006).

-Trade Liberalization: For decades the IFIs have forced debtor governments to unilaterally eliminate barriers to trade and scale up export production.
+☑ Trade Liberalization: For decades the IFIs have forced debtor governments to unilaterally eliminate barriers to trade and scale up export production.
 This trade liberalization, however, can cause massive job loss as heavily subsidized foreign goods flood and erode local markets that cannot compete.
-Because women are often the first to lose their livelihoods, many must enter informal sectors where they face poor working conditions and labor regulations, long hours, exploitation, abuse, sexual assault and even rape (Gender Action, 2006).
+Because of harmful gender norms that cast women as 'secondary breadwinners', women are often the first to lose their livelihoods and must enter informal sectors where they face poor working conditions and labor regulations, long hours, exploitation, abuse, sexual assault and even rape (Gender Action, 2006).

-Privatization and Public Spending Cutbacks: IFIs force indebted governments to privatize public services, like health care and education, to help service debt.
-As a result, care work previously provided by states shifts to poor households where, due to traditional gender divisions of labor, women must assume additional care responsibilities for family members (Elson and Çagatay, 2000).
+☑ Privatization and Public Spending Cutbacks: IFIs force indebted governments to privatize public services, like health care and education, to help service debt.
+As a result, care work previously provided by states shifts to poor households where, due to traditional gender divisions of labor and norms, women must assume additional care responsibilities for family members (Elson and Çagatay, 2000).

-User Fees: Despite claims to the contrary, IFIs still support user fees for essential services in order to help indebted countries pay back loans.
+☑ User Fees: Despite claims to the contrary, IFIs still support user fees for essential services in order to help indebted countries pay back loans.
 However, this has resulted in the exclusion of poor women and girls from lifesaving services, like reproductive health care, antiretroviral medicines, and primary education.
 User fees have thus led to higher maternal mortality rates in many countries, as well as lower literacy rates for women and girls (RESULTS, no date).
-Although the World Bank claims it no longer supports user fees for health care or education, Gender Action research finds the Bank currently promotes user fees in health sector projects throughout Sub-Saharan Africa (for example see: World Bank, 2005, p.18).
+Although the World Bank claims it no longer supports user fees for health care or education, Gender Action research finds the Bank currently promotes user fees in health sector projects throughout Sub- Saharan Africa (for example see: World Bank, 2005, p.18).

 Banking Sector Reforms: IFIs also impose stringent accreditation criteria on banks in debt distressed countries, which then transfer those conditions to clients.
 However, because women are less likely to pass stricter financial and educational requirements for loan approval, their access to credit and financial services decreases, ultimately reducing their ability to maintain small enterprises.
-Despite composing the vast majority of farmers and small-scale entrepreneurs in Africa, women access less than 10 percent of micro rural credit and less than 1 percent of total additional 2006 (Gender Action, 2006; Blackden and Bhanu, 1999 in Zuckerman et late 2007 and Finance-Waterner Gender Policie Despite Composing the vast majority of farmers and small-scale entrepreneurs in Africa, women access less than 10 percent of total additional Private Policie Composing the vast majority of farmers and small-scale entrepreneurs in Africa, women access less than 10 percent of micro rural credit and less than 1 percent of total additional Private Policie Despite Composing the vast majority of farmers and small-scale entrepreneurs in Africa, women access less than 10 percent of micro rural credit and less than 1 percent of total additional Private Policie Despite Composing Private Policie Despite Polici
+Despite composing the vast majority of farmers and small-scale entrepreneurs in Africa, women access less than 10 percent of micro rural credit and less than 1 percent of total agricultural credit (Gender Action, 2006; Blackden and Bhanu, 1999 in Zuckerman et al, 2007).